beamer159/EZD6/src/actions.md

 - Pick up a dropped weapon
 - Run - move further by sacrificing your action
 - Arm a shield (warrior)
-- Any other action deemed by the RR to require an action
+- Any other action deemed by the GM to require an action

 ## FREE ACTIONS